 Science and Technical Resources related to Indoor Air and Coronavirus (COVID-19)

 The importance of different routes of transmission for SARS-CoV-2 is an ongoing area of research.
-There is growing evidence that the SARS-CoV-2 virus remains airborne in indoor environments for hours, potentially increasing in concentration over time.
-Therefore, unless adequate precautions are taken, the longer a space is occupied, the greater the potential for airborne transmission of the virus (See also Key References on IAQ and COVID-19).
+SARS-CoV-2 can remain airborne in indoor environments for hours, potentially increasing in concentration over time.
+Therefore, unless adequate precautions are taken, the longer a space is occupied and the more people that are present, the greater the potential for airborne transmission of the virus (See also Key References on Indoor Air and COVID-19).

-As a result, lowering the concentration of SARS CoV-2 by means of ventilation and filtration can play a role in controlling transmission of the virus that causes COVID-19, in addition to social distancing, cleaning and disinfection.
+As a result, lowering the concentration of SARS-CoV-2 by means of ventilation and filtration can play a role in controlling transmission of the virus that causes COVID-19.
+In addition to physical distancing, adequate ventilation, wearing masks, and avoidance of crowded indoor spaces can play a role in controlling transmission of the virus.
+Consult guidance from the Centers for Disease Control and Prevention (CDC) and local authorities on current guidelines on the use of masks.
 Ventilation is also a critical measure that can be taken to reduce exposure to cleaning products, disinfectants, and the byproducts they produce as a result of chemical reactions in indoor air.

 Links to additional information: